How to Make a Line Chart: Visualize Trends and Changes Over Time

 Design Tips

 Label your axes.
-A surprising number of line charts lack axis labels.
+A surprising number of charts lack axis labels.
 Include units — "Revenue ($K)" not just numbers.

 Start the Y axis at zero — or clearly indicate if you don't.
 Truncating can make small changes look dramatic.